Skip to content

 You can also edit each element by clicking the edit button on the top right corner of the element control.

-Important: You do not need to provide a “Form Name:” element control.
-This is already provided and is found under “Name Label”.
-The default name of this required textbox is “Project Name”, but you can change this and your new name will appear as the label of the form name.
+Important: The default name of this required textbox is “Project Name”, but you can change this and your new name will appear as the label of the form name.
 This currently does not show on the “Form Preview” but it will show up on the form itself and is a required field.

 Form Preview